 A great instructor is a key to a successful course.
 If you are booking your course once you are in Dahab, you might want to meet your instructor first to make sure they are a good fit.
 Compared with many other dive spots we have been to, you will find it quite affordable to dive in Dahab.
 We did not find significant price differences between the reputable dive operations.
 If you find a price that is too good to be true, it is likely more on the dodgy side.

 Most dive operators also offer the Advanced Open Water Certificate.
 When you complete your Open Water course consider continuing your education.
-Some of Your Advanced course could take place at the famous Blue Hole, about a 45-minute drive from Dahab.
+Some of your Advanced course could take place at the famous Blue Hole, about a 45-minute drive from Dahab.
 We have been fortunate to dive in some of the world’s best dive sites, but Dahab remains one of our favourites!

-Often named as the best place to dive in Europe, Malta is a great choice for those wanting to take heir first steps (or fin kicks) into diving!
+Often named as the best place to dive in Europe, Malta is a great choice for those wanting to take their first steps (or fin kicks) into diving!
 I worked here for a season in 2018, and found the conditions to be great for first time divers.

 Most of the diving in Malta is done from the shore, which is great for a slow and steady descent, or some time practicing skills in shallow protected areas.
 The water surrounding Malta is usually crystal clear, with visibility reaching up to 40m.

 There are many dive sites suitable for beginners, and some even have sunken wrecks to explore.
-There are generally not strong currents, and plenty of shallow and interesting dive sites.
+There are generally not any strong currents, and plenty of shallow and interesting dive sites.

 Malta has the added bonus of being one of the most southerly points in Europe, and therefore enjoying year round sunshine.
 Due to the low cost airlines that frequently fly to Malta, the price of getting there can be very economical.
 Water temperature can reach a chilly 15°c in January, however in the summer months it can get as warm as 28°c.

-Travel blogger Sara describes learning to dive in the Maldives:
+Sara describes learning to dive in the Maldives:

 A great place to learn how to scuba dive while in paradise is Thulusdhoo, Maldives.
 Thulusdhoo is a local island in Maldives, so it is very affordable to stay on the island.
 And the ocean around the island cannot be beat!
 You’ll want to check out Feenaa Dive for your scuba diving training.
 They go through everything you need to know at their office, then take you right out on the boat, where you’ll get to dive in the ocean on your first day!
 We always believe that jumping in and doing something is a better way to learn quick, and Feenaa does an awesome job of this.